London: Science, Literature, and Infectious Disease

 Eligibility

-All Burch Field Research Seminars are open to UNC undergraduates (sophomore status or greater) who have a 3.0 GPA.
-While this seminar is primarily designed for science majors, it is open to any student who has taken Biology 202 or through arrangement with the professor.
+All Burch Field Research Seminars are open to UNC undergraduates (second-year status or greater) who have a 3.0 GPA.
+No course pre-requisites.

 Questions